Announcing the launch of the AAOKH Endowment Fund

 Winter 2026 Newsletter

-hillside with caribou herd
+Hillside with caribou herd.

 We are excited to share our latest edition of AAOKH News!
 In this issue Bobby Schaeffer offers his observation and reflection of ex-typhoon Halong alongside Rick Thoman’s weather and climate highlights.
 We highlight results from graduate student Meaghan Conner research exploring spotted seal haulout behavior near Utqiaġvik and introduction to one of our new collaborations…